-Have you ever come across a situation wherein you went to a phone repair shop to replace your phones broken screen and the guy at the shop uncertainly asks you to write down/remove your passcode or draw the lock screen pattern on a piece of paper?
+Have you ever come across a situation wherein you went to a phone repair shop to replace your phone’s broken screen and the guy at the shop uncertainly asked you to write down/remove your passcode or draw the lock screen pattern on a piece of paper?

 What did you do?

 Did you refute? or simply wrote it down?
-If you did, you got to be worried about your little treasure chest of personal data and by chance, if you had any sort of private pictures or moments with your partner on your phone, it has likely been shared or leaked online.
+If you did, you got to be worried about your little treasure chest of personal data and by chance, if you had any sort of private picture or moment with your partner on your phone, it has likely been shared or leaked online.

-It is evident that almost every phone repair shop workers will try to access your personal data on your phone be it with or without your consent.
-Don’t believe me? read this article about how a repair shop employee finds disturbing images on customers cell phone and later alerted police about the same.
+It is evident that almost every phone repair shop worker will try to access your personal data on your phone, whether with or without your consent.
+Don’t believe me?
+Read this article about how a repair shop employee found disturbing images on a customer’s cell phone and later alerted police about the same.

-Till now around 13 women have come forward and have alleged that store employees stole and shared their nude images and videos.
+Up until now, around 13 women have come forward and alleged that store employees stole and shared their nude images and videos.
 They also clarified that they never gave anyone from Flint permission to go through their “media files.